Maintaining your swimming pool includes keeping a good eye on the water itself. One of the best ways to do this is by using a water test kit.

 1. Pentair R151186 78HR All in One 4-Way pH and Chlorine Test Kit

-As the best pool water test kit, the Pentair All in One 4-Way Kit tests for pH, chlorine, total alkalinity, and acid demand.
+As for what we deemed to be the absolute best pool water test kit we reviewed for most pool owners, the Pentair All in One 4-Way Kit tests for pH, chlorine, total alkalinity, and acid demand!
 It is highly user-friendly and simple to use for those who have never tested their pool water before.
 This is thanks largely to the basic, yet informative, instructions.

 Your kit is kept organized and protected from outside elements thanks to the blue display box.
 The box itself is high in quality so that it can last you a good deal of time.
 This entire kit is designed for undemanding maintenance of your swimming pool year-round.